-Broken Arrow Public Schools has a truly amazing cheer program - having won four straight (2013-2015) large Co-Ed State Championships.
+Broken Arrow Public Schools has a truly amazing cheer program - winning 2019 UCA Game Day National Championship, NCA National Championships in 2012 and 2014, and consecutive large Co-Ed OSSAA State Championships from 2012-2016.
 BAPS Cheer has a long tradition in Broken Arrow.
-Many of the current cheer coaches were past BAPS cheerleaders, including Coach Amy Howe.
-Melenda Knight, assistant athletic director, was part of the first cheer group to travel to a national competition in Dallas in 1986-1987.
-BAPS Cheer has won many national championships since that time.
-In 2010, the Cheer program moved under the umbrella of the Athletics Department.
+Assistant Athletic Director Melenda Knight was part of the first cheer group to travel to a national competition in Dallas in 1986-1987.
+In 2010, the Cheer program moved under the umbrella of the Athletic Department.

 The BAPS Cheer program currently has seven teams.
 These teams consists of the following: